dwainetrain/minderva/README.md

 Version 0.11 - Huge Push to get Core UX Functions working (not a visual pass):

-- ~~Add Card - Refine UX for manual entry~~
-- ~~Add Card - Implement storing reverse study state in database~~
-- ~~Add Card - The generate audio function needs to be updated to work with audio state~~
-- Add Card - what other characters could cause problems, best to check the docs (https://cloud.google.com/storage/docs/naming-objects)
-- Implement visual framework to create a basic, coherent experience, Using Chakra UI (Too broad)
+- Goal: Implement visual framework to create a basic, coherent experience, Using Chakra UI, and finalizie functional elements
-- ~~v2 of Gray Box is complete, now going to try to implement in Chakra UI.~~

 - Dashboard - It should show available cards for review
 - Dashboard - It should have a link to reviews under the number of cards to review
 - Dashboard - It should have a memory quote placeholder
-- ~~Menu - It should have some indication of being on an active page~~
+- Dashboard - It should have a link to add cards
-- ~~Menu - It should remove the Dashboard link and just make that the Minderva title link~~
+- Dashboard - It should have a link to card collection, showing number of cards
-- Menu - User Profile and Sign Out shouxld move to the right and go under an Account Drop Down Menu
+- Menu - User Profile and Sign Out should move to the right and go under an Account Drop Down Menu
-- ~~Quiz - It should modal to the Quiz~~
-- It should have a Login Screen Designed
+- Overall - It should have a Login Screen Designed
-- ~~Overall - It shouldn't flash the login screen when first loading up (have loading animation)~~
 - Quiz - It should show what langugage you're expected to translate to...

-- ~~Add Card - Audio should autogenerate after translate (nice to have, tough to pull off)~~
-- ~~Add Card - Smaller icon for audio playback~~
-- ~~Add Card - Audio Icons should have states (not loaded, greyed out)(loading icon)(loaded, playable icon)(when front or back changes, greyed out until audio generate on translate)~~
-- ~~Add Card - Manual Entry button UX needs work~~
-- Overall - Pages need titles, if you look in the history, holding the back button, you'll see it all says React App
+* Overall - Pages need titles, if you look in the history, holding the back button, you'll see it all says React App
-- Overall - Change favicon
+* Overall - Change favicon
-- Add Card - Test for focus, be aware of what you expect to happen
+* Add Card - Test for focus, be aware of what you expect to happen
-- Add Card - Validate front and back are entered before send generate audio request
+* Add Card - Validate front and back are entered before send generate audio request
-- Add Card - disable adding card until audio is loaded
+* Add Card - disable adding card until audio is loaded
-- Add Card - What if translation or audio never loads, will it give back an error?
+* Add Card - What if translation or audio never loads, will it give back an error?
-- Add Card - It should have an option to not generate audio!
+* Add Card - It should have an option to not generate audio
+* Quiz - Integrate reverse cards
+* Edit - Start bringing in line with add, maybe you can reuse many of the components
+* Display Cards - Have delete warning come up as modal instead of alert
+* User Profile - Add default languages, gender
+* Collection - It should look like cards
+* Collection - It should give the full name of the languages
+* Overall - Navebar needs some attention, looks nice static, but doesn't show active link and when links are clicked, they turn as ugly darkish.
+* ~~Add Card (Overall) - Capitalize language names~~
+* ~~Add Card - Refine UX for manual entry~~
+* ~~Add Card - Implement storing reverse study state in database~~
+* ~~Add Card - The generate audio function needs to be updated to work with audio state~~
+* ~~Add Card - Audio should autogenerate after translate (nice to have, tough to pull off)~~
+* ~~Add Card - Smaller icon for audio playback~~
+* ~~Add Card - Audio Icons should have states (not loaded, greyed out)(loading icon)(loaded, playable icon)(when front or back changes, greyed out until audio generate on translate)~~
+* ~~Add Card - Manual Entry button UX needs work~~
+* ~~Overall - It shouldn't flash the login screen when first loading up (have loading animation)~~
+* ~~v2 of Gray Box is complete, now going to try to implement in Chakra UI.~~
+* ~~Menu - It should have some indication of being on an active page~~
+* ~~Menu - It should remove the Dashboard link and just make that the Minderva title link~~
+* ~~Quiz - It should modal to the Quiz~~

+Notes:
+Fonts: Playfair,

 Overall Notes:

 - Roadmap to Version 1.0: ~~Firebase CRUD~~ → ~~Basic Quiz~~ → ~~Basic User Functions~~ → ~~First UX Pass~~ → ~~1st Data Integrity and Security Audit Pass~~ -> ~~Start UI framework tie-in with Chakra~~ -> Revisit UX -> Refine Visual -> Get feedback from users and hackers -> Review and implement notes on usability, accessibility and security
+- Add Card - what other characters could cause problems, best to check the docs (https://cloud.google.com/storage/docs/naming-objects)
 - Review useEffect in depth, the components are all calling things 4 or more times, this may have to do with how you're sending props.
 If you send props that are updated in state, that will trickle down and rerender them.
 I think...check out anti-patterns to see if one of those is causing this.
 - ~~Currently in Test Mode!~~
 - **NPM Security Vunerability surfaced** See here for solution: https://github.com/facebook/create-react-app/issues/9469